 Collaboration and team work are essential to the success of a business.
 Establishing team norms–a set of unwritten rules that guide behavior – can boost team efficiency.
 Even Google’s project on “What makes a team successful (or not)” tied a team’s success to norms and not just data and brains.
-Common team norms relate to decisions, project management, dealing with conflict, and meetings.
+Common team norms relate to decisions, project management, dealing with conflict, group discussions and meetings.
 For instance, norms for team meetings would include how they should be structured, who will lead the meeting, how to encourage participation, who will keep the minutes, and how meeting transcription will be done.
-To build a successful team, you need to:
+To build a successful team, a team leader needs to:

 - Create and agree upon a set of group norms